Moss Vale railway station: History

-Platforms & services
+Platforms and services

 Moss Vale has an island platform with two sides.
-It is serviced by NSW TrainLink Southern Highlands Line services from Campbelltown, morning services to Sydney Central and 1 early morning & evening services to Goulburn.
+It is serviced by Sydney Trains intercity Southern Highlands Line services from Campbelltown, morning services to Sydney Central and 1 early morning & evening services to Goulburn.

 It is also serviced by NSW TrainLink Xplorer and XPT long-distance services from Sydney to Canberra, Griffith and Melbourne.

 Transport links

 NSW TrainLink also operate road coach services to Bundanoon, Goulburn and Wollongong from the station forecourt.